Puzzle hunt

+A puzzle hunt (sometimes рuzzlehunt) is an event where teams compete to solve a series of puzzles, many of which are tied together via metapuzzles.
+Puzzlehunt puzzles are usually not accompanied by direct instructions for how to solve them; figuring out the necessary approach is part of the puzzle.
+These hunts may be hosted at a particular location, in multiple locations, or via the internet.

+General structure

-A puzzle hunt (sometimes рuzzlehunt) is a puzzle game where teams compete to solve a series of puzzles.
-A puzzle hunt can happen at a particular location, in multiple locations, or via the Internet.
-In a puzzle hunt, a puzzle is usually not accompanied by direct instructions for how to solve it (although the puzzle's title and its "flavor text" will often hint at how to solve it).
-Puzzles may come in familiar types such as crossword puzzles, jigsaw puzzles, cryptograms, and others, but often involve an additional twist beyond the usual structures of such puzzles that solvers must discover.
+A puzzlehunt puzzle usually has no direct instructions for how to solve it, but instead requires solvers to deduce the approach to solving it.
+The method of solving may be hinted by the puzzle's title and its "flavor text".
+Some puzzles may involve elements of familiar puzzle types such as crossword puzzles, jigsaw puzzles, cryptograms, and others, but they often have an additional twist beyond the usual structures of such puzzles that solvers must discover.
 Other puzzles may have innovative structures whose mechanics solvers must work out from scratch.
-The answer to a puzzle is generally a word or phrase.
-Groups of puzzles in a puzzle hunt are often connected by a metapuzzle, which is a puzzle based on combining or comparing the answers of other puzzles.